Ancient Roman architecture: Theatres

 Roman theatres were built in all areas of the Empire, from Spain to the Middle East.
-Because of the Romans' ability to influence local architecture, we see numerous theatres around the world with uniquely Roman attributes.
+Because of the Romans' ability to influence local architecture, numerous theatres were built around the world with uniquely Roman attributes.

 These buildings were semi-circular and possessed certain inherent architectural structures, with minor differences depending on the region in which they were constructed.
 The scaenae frons was a high back wall of the stage floor, supported by columns.
-The proscaenium was a wall that supported the front edge of the stage with ornately decorated niches off to the sides.
+The proscaenium was a wall that supported the front edge of the stage with ornately decorated niches to the sides.
 The Hellenistic influence is seen through the use of the proscaenium.
 The Roman theatre also had a podium, which sometimes supported the columns of the scaenae frons.
 The scaenae was originally not part of the building itself, constructed only to provide sufficient background for the actors.
 Eventually, it became a part of the edifice itself, made out of concrete.
 The theatre itself was divided into the stage (orchestra) and the seating section (auditorium).
 Vomitoria or entrances and exits were made available to the audience.